 It is estimated that over $300 million in revenue will be generated through the legal cannabis market in New Jersey.
 There are also many studies supporting reduced opioid usage, reduced alcohol consumption and lesser rates of incarceration as just some of the benefits of legalizing cannabis for adult-use.

-Later today Governor Murphy will share the state’s budget details and it is expected that cannabis will be a major part of his plans.
+Later today Governor Murphy will share the state’s budget details.
+It is expected that cannabis will be a major part of his plans.
 Meanwhile, there are at least 14 state senators who still oppose legal, adult-use of cannabis in New Jersey.